TioHK/Work-Sample-of-Yifei-Chen/README.md

 # Work Sample of Yifei Chen

-This is a python work sample of Yifei Chen.
-This read. me file is for illustration purposes about how to run the code and what to expect.
+This is a Python work sample of Yifei Chen.
+This read. me file talks about how to run the code and what to expect.
+Unfortunately, since some of the data files contain internal data, the necessary data has been deleted.
+Therefore, this work sample is only for illustration purposes, and running the codes and getting a final result is not really possible considering the lack of necessary data.

 # How to run the code